Common types of cockroaches in Washington

-If you’ve found roaches crawling around in your home or business, contact ProSite Pest Control right away.
-Our team will conduct an onsite inspection to accurately identify the species and to develop a treatment plan to get rid of these pests.
+If you’ve found roaches crawling around in your home or business, contact Prosite Pest Control right away.
+Our team will conduct an onsite inspection to accurately identify the species and develop a treatment plan to get rid of these pests.
 Reach out today to learn more about our cockroach control treatment options!

 How do I prevent a cockroach problem?

 To keep roaches out, we cannot emphasize the importance of keeping your home or business clean.
 Sanitation is absolutely critical when it comes to preventing these bugs.
-We also recommend the following cockroach prevention tips:
+We also recommend the following cockroach control and prevention tips: